Eduardo Nunez vs. Emanuel Navarrete odds, prediction, time: Proven boxing expert reveals picks

 How to make Eduardo Nunez vs. Emanuel Navarrete picks

-Nagel has locked in two other best bets, including a strong money-line play.
+Nagel has locked in two other best bets, including a strong money-line play and a method-of-victory prop that returns more than +200.
 He's only sharing his picks and analysis at SportsLine.

 Who wins Eduardo Nunez vs. Emanuel Navarrete on Saturday, and which pick should you target for a huge payday?
 Visit SportsLine now to see Josh Nagel's best bets for the Saturday, Feb.
 28, junior lightweight title bout, all from the combat sports specialist who has covered the sport for more than 20 years, and find out.